clementmouchet/clementmouchet.github.io/_posts/2014-10-10-welcome-to-jekyll.markdown

 title:  "Say Hi to Jekyll!"
 date:   2014-10-10 12:00:00
 categories: jekyll update
-excerpt: "...and welcome to my new website"
+intro: "...and welcome to my new website"
 ---

 Say hi to http://clementmouchet.github.io